Sumas River: Course

 The Sumas River originates in the Sumas Mountain (American Sumas) in Whatcom County, Washington, with its tributary creeks draining the mountain's western and northern slopes.
 These headwaters confluence west of the mountain just north of Lawrence where the nearby Nooksack River exits the Nooksack Valley, and the resultant river then flows north first past Nooksack before coursing generally northeast past the town of Sumas (where it picks up Johnson Creek, the first of its only two left tributaries) and crosses the Canada–United States border.

 The Sumas River then runs further northeast, crosses the Trans-Canada Highway near Kilgard (where it picks up Marshall Creek, the second of its only two left tributaries) and reaches the southeastern side of a mountain within the Fraser Valley known as the Canadian Sumas.
-It then flows along the mountain's base, draining a wide flatland on its right bank known as the Sumas Prairie (where the Sumas Lake used to exist), before joining the Vedder River and emptying into the Fraser River around the mountain's northeastern tip.
+It then flows along the mountain's base, draining a wide flatland on its right bank known as the Sumas Prairie (where the Sumas Lake used to exist), before being pumped uphill into the Vedder River, and emptying into the Fraser River around the mountain's northeastern tip.
+Without the pump station, Sumas Lake would re-form and flood Sumas Prairie.

+During floods, floodwaters from the Nooksack River flow into the Sumas River, flooding Sumas Prairie and re-forming Sumas Lake.